noktoborus/sjcam-media-download/README.md

 * print camera info
 * print battery status between downloads

+# use
+Before run this probram you must connect to camera's WiFi.
+You are screwed if camera use address not from 192.168.42.0/24 network or camera address not is 192.168.42.1.

 # continue-download
 I do not known why origin SJCAM app (SJCAM Zone) in get file message use field 'Offset_value':